 Growing wine grape varieties is a long-term investment.
 Select a cutting to propagate a new vine, taking one or two cuttings per plant.
 This should be done in late fall when leaves have dropped.

-Store cuttings in peat moss sealed with plastic and keep in refrigerator at 40 degree F. (4 C.) until spring.
+Store cuttings in peat moss sealed with plastic and keep in refrigerator at 40 degrees F. (4 C.) until spring.
 Additionally, you can also purchase these cuttings from a reputable company at this time.

 Planting Wine Grape Varieties